 Five companies awarded innovations grants will provide energy efficient solutions to the Commonwealth’s building sector.

-- Altus Thermal (Melrose) - $65,000 – The company will develop an advanced residential heat pump water heater to increase energy efficiency in the home.
+- Altus Thermal (Melrose) - $65,000 – The company is rethinking energy use in the home.
 The grant is funded through the Catalyst program.

 - ADL Ventures, LLC (Boston) - $125,000 - The grant will support the company’s $1.125 million project from the US Department of Energy to set up an Advanced Building Construction Market Deployment Collaborative.
 This collaborative aims to accelerate the deployment, demonstration, and standardization of innovative, energy saving construction technologies.
 The grant is funded through the AmplifyMass program.